Richard Ruccolo

 Richard Robert Ruccolo (born March 2, 1972) is an American television and film actor, best known for his lead role in the sitcom Two Guys and a Girl (originally titled Two Guys, a Girl and a Pizza Place).

 Early life

 Ruccolo was born in Marlton, New Jersey.
 He attended Cherokee High School in Evesham Township, New Jersey.
 It was there Ruccolo first discovered his love of acting while starring as the lead in the high school's production of Oklahoma!
 After graduating he moved to Los Angeles to find work as an actor.
-Throughout his auditions, Ruccolo slept on his friend's sofa until he found work.
+Throughout his auditions, Ruccolo slept on a friend's sofa until he found work.